Skip to main content

 • The $http service allows you to integrate the bot with almost any external system that can be accessed via HTTP API.

-• The $analytics, $imputer, $pushgate, and a number of other services allows you to call various Tovie Platform subsystems from a script.
+• The $analytics, $pushgate, and a number of other services allows you to call various Tovie Platform subsystems from a script.

 info